rklasen/rklasen.github.io/content/blog/Inrush-Current-Limiter/index.md

 # Design

 The idea is very simple.
 I'm using a relay to switch the current path from input AC to output AC either through the current limiting resistors, or directly without resistors.
-The relay is controlled by a micro controller, which simply switches after a few hundred milliseconds.
-If you thing this is a massive overkill and waste of compute capability, you are probably right.
+The relay is controlled by a micro controller, which simply switches the relay off after a few hundred milliseconds.
+If you think this is a massive overkill and waste of compute capability, you are probably right.
 But: it is easy.
 And this thing won't be mass produced by the millions, I only need one of them.
 So at some point, easy and working but slight overkill is preferable to the ideal, most perfect solution, that takes longer to implement.

 # Images